-It is expected that, by broadening and upgrading the prospect base in addition to significant outreach to new constituencies, the Director of Development (MGO) will be able to grow both the number of prospects and donors and the total amount raised.
-To accomplish this task, this position will have the support of the national development office in New York, for development infrastructure, reports, analytics, and pertinent collateral materials for proposals and grant submissions to donors and family foundations.
-The Director of Development (MGO) will be a part of a 9-person team of Directors of Development (MGO) across the country and will regularly communicate to share best practices, crowdsource challenges, and celebrate successes.
+It is expected that, by broadening and upgrading the prospect base in addition to significant outreach to new constituencies, the Department of Major Gifts will be able to grow both the number of prospects and donors and the total amount raised.
+To accomplish this task, this position will have the support of the national development division in New York, for development operations, reporting, analytics, and pertinent collateral materials for proposals and grant submissions to donors and family foundations.

-Key responsibilities for the Director of Development include the following:
+Key responsibilities for the Sr. Director of Major Gifts include the following:

 Portfolio will contain campaign, hospital, and unrestricted major donors.

-• Support the development of the “case for giving” for National Hadassah, its domestic programs, and Hadassah hospital in Jerusalem, Israel, including an upcoming $91.2 million capital campaign.
+• Develop the “case for giving” for National Hadassah, its domestic programs, and Hadassah hospital in Jerusalem, including an upcoming $91.2 million capital campaign.

-• Represent Hadassah at appropriate occasions or events and promote visits of Hadassah health professionals at lectures and donor meetings.
+• Represent Hadassah at appropriate occasions or events, promote visits of Hadassah health professionals for lectures and donor meetings.

 • Track all activity in the national database; maintain accurate records of all donor/prospect interactions and strategies for future engagement.

-• Attend regular professional development trainings and briefings on HWZOA.
+• Create, lead, and/or attend regular professional development trainings and briefings on HWZOA.

-• A minimum of 7 years of professional fundraising experience, utilizing moves management, preferably in a complex, volunteer-driven organization with affiliates or chapters.
+• A minimum of 10-15 years of professional fundraising experience, utilizing moves management, preferably in a complex, volunteer-driven organization with affiliates or chapters is required.

 • A passion for Jewish engagement, healthcare, and the mission of Hadassah and HWZOA.